Inomares/katacoda-scenarios/cron/intro.md

 You've recently been hired and have been tasked with coming up with a quick solution for scheduling this task automatically.
 No problem, say you, that'll only take a minute!

 Automating tasks, anything from simple cleanup to complex build or deploy scripts, is a common task both in devops and in computer engineering in general.

+Other common usecases might be to update an environment once every day (rather than for every single commit), refresh a certificate, or shut down a server on a schedule.
+There is no limit to how complex your cron based tasks can be.

 In this tutorial, you'll luckily be given more than one minute, as we learn how to create a so called **cron job** to allow any task to run on a regularly defined schedule.

-# TODO: More elaboration needed on learning goals and motivation?
+You will familiarize yourself with the syntax used, the necessary commands to create them, and some extensions and other cron-like tools.